St. Francis Schools (Alpharetta, Georgia)

-Saint Francis School is a K-12, independent, not for profit, college preparatory school with no religious affiliation that has been serving students of the Metro Atlanta area since 1976.
+Saint Francis School is a K–12 private, nonsectarian, college preparatory school located in Milton, Georgia, United States.
+Saint Francis has been serving students of the Metro Atlanta area since 1976.
 Saint Francis School is accredited by the Georgia Accrediting Commission (GAC), the Southern Association of Independent Schools (SAIS), and the Southern Association of Colleges and Schools (SACS).
 It is a member of Georgia Independent School Association (GISA) and the Atlanta Area Association of Independent Schools (AAAIS).

 Campuses

 Kindergarten through 8th grades are located on a 24-acre campus on Willeo Road in Roswell, Georgia, United States.
 The campus has three large classroom buildings, a spacious cafeteria, two gymnasiums, a football/soccer field, a baseball/softball field, tennis courts, several playgrounds and an indoor swimming pool.
 The Roswell (main campus) serves approximately 500 students.

 Saint Francis High School is located on a 47-acre campus on Cogburn Road in Milton, Georgia (approximately 15 miles from the main campus).
 The campus includes a classroom building, media and arts building, auditorium (theatre) building, football stadium, baseball and softball fields, tennis courts, cafeteria and weight room facility.